-A good example of these differences between authors is the 4 books of the Gospel: Matthew, Mark, Luke, and John.
-They lead the New Testament by describing the most pivotal series of events within the Plan of Salvation: the life of Jesus on Earth.
+A good example of these differences between authors is the four books of the Gospel: Matthew, Mark, Luke, and John.
+They lead the New Testament by describing the most pivotal series of events within the Plan of Salvation: the life of Jesus Christ on Earth.

-While each of them cover the same overall story, they give us 4 very different perspectives.
-Each focused on different aspects of Jesus’ ministry and influence during His life, death, and resurrection while on earth.
+While each of them cover the same overall story, they give us four very different perspectives.
+Each focused on different aspects of Jesus’ ministry and influence during His life, death, and resurrection while on Earth.

 This explains why Matthew’s writing often included Jewish terminology and several references to the Old Testament.
 He seemed to focus on getting the right message across to other Jews, or those already familiar with Jewish history.

-Mark, however seemed to write for an audience that included the Romans (or “Gentiles”).
+Mark, however, seemed to write for an audience that included the Romans (or “Gentiles”).
 His wording was more concise, getting straight to the point instead of including every little detail.
-He focused on what was happening right then, highlighting the immediacy of God’s work on earth through Jesus.
+He focused on what was happening right then and highlighted the immediacy of God’s work on Earth through Jesus.

-Differing perspectives can be helpful for a third party (you, the reader) in constructing the big picture.
+Differing perspectives can be helpful for us in constructing the big picture.
 The time period when Jesus was on Earth was a big deal, as you can imagine.
-It took 4 authors to cover the necessary details.
+It took four different authors to cover the necessary details.

-Throughout the rest of the Bible, each author portrays different periods of history and demonstrates different types of relationships with God and the world.
+Throughout the rest of the Bible, other authors portray different periods of history and demonstrate different types of relationships with God and the world.
 This creates a rich, colorful experience in studying the Bible.
-This also shows why the author of the book is an important element of context when you review the meaning of a verse.
+This also shows us why the author of the book is an important element of context when reviewing the meaning of God’s word.

 Intended audience (Who were they writing to?)

 In addition to the book’s author, you’ll want to consider who they were trying to reach with their writing.